janreggie/siglobente/README.md

 This is by no means exhaustive.
 History is a fractal and the forest of knowledge runs deep.
-This repository is a way for me to organize
+This repository is a way for me to organize my knowledge of the past.

 ## Contributing